digitaltrails/ddcutil-service/README.md

 ### Optional ddcutil-client

 The source includes an `ddcutil-client` (`ddcutil-client.c` and man page `ddcutil-client.1`).
-Deployment of the client is optional.
+Packaging and deployment of the client is optional.
-If `busctl` or `dbus-send` is available, they will be about as fast, a purpose built client is mostly a convenience.
+If `busctl` or `dbus-send` is available, they will be about as fast.
+A purpose built client is mostly a convenience for those that might want a syntatically straight forward command line interface.

 ### Acknowledgements